 Watch this video.
 It is under 3 mins

-Initially we analysed the entire video but that made our blog post content in to an ebook and number of words in the blog post were around 3,456 A lot more words than we prefer. .
-So, following our tradition of short blog posts .
+Initially, we analysed the entire video but that made our blog post content into an ebook and the number of words in the blog post to around 3,456.
+A lot more words than we prefer.
+So, following our tradition of short blog posts…

 What was said